Lasagna bianca with mushrooms and burrata

-Apart from the burrata and mushrooms all you need for this recipe is a homemade bechamel sauce and some lasagne pasta.
-If the pasta is dried, I suggest cooking it in boiling salted water first until almost al dente but not ready to eat.
-I used fresh lasagne and therefore cooked them in the sauce in the oven.
+Apart from the burrata and mushrooms all you need for this recipe is a homemade or ready béchamel sauce and some lasagne pasta.
+If the pasta is dried, I suggest blanching it in boiling salted water first.
+I used fresh lasagne and therefore cooked it in the sauce in the oven.

 Last but not least, I made this lasagna bianca recipe with no meat in it, so it’s also perfect as a vegetarian dish.
 However, in Puglia it’s quite common to add chopped cooked ham or pre-browned sausage meat.
 Do let me know if you make it.
 I’d love to hear your comments and you can also post photos and or comments on The Pasta Project Facebook page.